 Putting the female condom in can be part of the foreplay, where the man can assist in putting it in.
 And there are quite a few varieties, from condoms with sponges to sexy ‘panty condoms’.

 Have you tried female condoms?
 Are they hot or not?
-Share your thoughts below or on Facebook, or let our moderators know if you have any questions.
+Share your thoughts in the comment section below or let our moderators know if you have any questions.